Is Downsizing Right for You?

 - Social activities

-Pairing down your living lifestyle can help you from over-spending, over-charging and over-buying for a larger home.
+Paring down your living lifestyle can help you from over-spending, over-charging and over-buying for a larger home.
 This retirement assessment and planning questionnaire can help you determine whether downsizing makes sense for you.
-If you are starting to feel overwhelmed with your large, family home because of all the work it requires to keep-up, downsizing may be a your best option.
+If you are starting to feel overwhelmed with your large, family home because of all the work it requires to keep-up, downsizing may be your best option.

 Is Senior Living Right for You?

-Wehther you’re planning your retirement or are already retired, you should consider whether senior living should be part of your retirement budget.
+Whether you’re planning your retirement or are already retired, you should consider whether senior living should be part of your retirement budget.
 Here are a few things to consider:

 1. Staying Social as You Age

 Downsizing isn’t just about finances.
 If you are retired or are retiring and you live alone, moving to a smaller home, condo or apartment in a retirement community may give you the social interaction you didn’t realize you’ve been missing.
 In fact, a large part of happiness is leading an active social calendar, so it’s important to stay connected with others – especially if you’re retired or have lost a spouse.

 2. Changing Health, Energy and Mobility as You Age

 Something else to consider is that as you age, you most likely won’t be able to keep up with your large, family home as your health declines.
 Most seniors don’t like to think about this scary reality, but by being proactive and planning your living arrangements you can plan a move to a retirement community or continuing care living community as your situation changes.
 Planning in advance ensures you get the care and living situation you choose, instead of putting your loved ones in a difficult situation down the road—that you ultimately may not be happy with the living arrangement.